 Ringly Smart Ring

-This year, Ringly, a top wearable technology company specializing in smart jewellery, has made their smart ring available, and it’s quickly becoming one of the best pieces of wearable tech in 2019.
-The ring, which is stylish and looks like a regular piece of jewellery, tracks activity and records it via an app.
-The wearable smart device counts steps, measures distance moved and tells how many calories a person has burned.
+This year, Ringly, a top wearable technology company specializing in smart jewelry, has made its smart ring available, and it’s quickly becoming one of the best pieces of wearable tech devices in 2019.
+The ring, which is stylish and looks like a regular piece of jewelry, tracks activity and records it via an app.
+The wearable smart device counts steps, measures distance moved, and tells how many calories a person has burned.
 The ring also alerts people to when they are getting a phone call or message, and it is a water-resistant piece of smart wearable technology so it can be worn all day.

 Fitbit Alta HR

-The NFC Ring is a piece of wearable tech for 2019 that people can wear on their finger, then use for payments.
+The NFC Ring is a piece of wearable tech devices for 2019 that people can wear on their fingers, then use for payments.
 The NFC ring uses Near Field Communication to power devices that also have NFC technology.
 Rather than take out their credit card, ring wearers can simply tap an NFC device to pay.
 They can also use the wearable smart device to lock and unlock doors, access apps on their phone, and more.
-The NFC ring is water resistant, and its matching app securely stores personal and payment info for convenience.
+The NFC ring is water-resistant, and its matching app securely stores personal and payment info for convenience.

 LVL is a piece of smart wearable tech devices that acts as a hydration monitor to help people ensure that they’re drinking enough water.
 People wear LVL on their wrist and the wearable smart device measures their hydration, heart rate, and activity.
 The device can prompt wearers in real-time to drink more fluid, and it keeps records of people’s activity and health in a paired app.
 By inputting their moods into LVL’s app, LVL connects mobile and the wearable device to learn to predict how well a person will sleep and how their hydration levels will affect future moods.